AzurAPI/azurapi-js/README.md

 npm run babel
 ```

-Please contact XXXXXXXXXXXXXX for other information.
+Please contact XhacKX#0001,tommywalkie#2458, 彩雲#5778 for other information.